Len42/Synth/modules/VCO-2131/calibration.md

 <tr><td>A0</td><td>approximate</td><td>27.xx Hz</td><td>88x.x Hz</td><td>281xx Hz</td></tr>
 </table>

-Other appropriate voltages may be used instead of 5V and 10V.

 ## Preparation

 Connect a waveform output (sawtooth, triangle, or pulse) to the frequency counter or tuner.